Pan Apple Fritters (Ratsushki)- Recipe

 - Gradually add the flour mixture just to incorporate, do not over mix.

 - Let the batter rest few minutes, while your oil is getting hot.

 - Heat 2 Tbs vegetable oil on medium heat (see TIP).

-9. Drop about 2 heaping spoonfuls of pancake batter onto hot oil, spacing them about 1 inch apart, so they don’t stick together during cooking (mine were too close together, and ran over).
+- Drop about 2 heaping tablespoons ( or use a gravy ladle) of pancake batter onto hot oil, spacing them about 1 inch apart, so they don't stick together during cooking.

 You may also choose cooking spray over oil.